pokt-network/governance/constitution/constitution.md

 * **Burning Tokens:** the permanent removal of POKT from circulation
 * **Constitution:** this binding agreement around which the Pocket Network DAO coordinates
 * **Contributors:** anyone who is doing work in service of the DAO and/or the Pocket Network ecosystem, such as proposal recipients, bounty recipients, and protocol developers
-* **Conviction Voting:** a vote weighting which grows over time according to a half-life decay curve, making it particularly robust against time-based attack vectors
-* **Conviction Signaling:** the use of Conviction Voting by the Council to communicate preferences over some list of proposed options
-* **Conviction Funding:** the use of Conviction Voting by the Council to approve PEPs
 * **Decentralization Day:** a legal milestone for the decentralization of Pocket Network, marked by the existence of 100 independently operated Nodes and the passing of the Council’s first vote (9.1)
 * **Decentralized Autonomous Organization (DAO):** a multi-stakeholder organization of Users, Contributors, and/or Stakeholders of Pocket Network, who collectively govern the public goods that are Pocket Core, the Pocket Core DAO Treasury, and all associated ecosystem resources, according to the structures, rules and procedures outlined in this Constitution
 * **Designated Blockchain:** Pocket Core
 * **Executive:** the functions of the DAO that are responsible for executing the decisions made by the Legislature
-* **Executive Vote:** any vote made by the Council with the intent of executing an action, both On-Chain and within the Council’s platforms
 * **Governance Upgrades:** any amendment to the government apparatus of Pocket Network
 * **Governance Transactions:** transactions executing the results of Council decisions On-Chain
 * **Judiciary:** the functions of the DAO responsible for enforcing the rules encoded in this Constitution
 * **Legal Order:** any restraining order, preliminary or permanent injunction, stay or other order, writ, injunction, judgment or decree that either: (i) is issued by a court of competent jurisdiction, or (ii) arises by operation of applicable law as if issued by a court of competent jurisdiction, including, in the case of clause “(ii)” an automatic stay imposed by applicable law upon the filing of a petition for bankruptcy.
 * **Legislature:** the functions of the DAO responsible for decision-making
-* **Majority Approval:** 50% Support and 50% Minimum Approval from Voting Token holders
+* **Majority Approval:** 50% yes votes by Voters who voted on the proposal
-* **Minimum Approval:** the percentage of the total Voting Token supply that support for a proposal must be greater than for the proposal to be considered valid
 * **Nodes:** Pocket Network accounts that stake to process relays submitted by Apps and validate blocks in Pocket Core
 * **On-Chain:** any transaction that executes via submission to a blockchain, such as Pocket Core or Ethereum, meaning it is irreversible
 * **Pocket Core DAO Treasury:** an account which holds the DAO’s common funds on Pocket Core, funded by Pocket Core’s Block Reward, and whose control is determined by the ACL
 * **Ownerless Foundation:** a foundation which has no members and thus no-one with a legal right to its assets, with the intent of maintaining a lean Executive
 * **Parameter Update Proposal (PUP):** proposals to change the value of a given parameter, On-Chain or in the Council’s tools or platforms
 * **Parties:** any Person who consents to the terms of this Constitution, per ‘Informed Consent’
-* **Permission Holders:** DAO participants who possess permissions as defined by the ACL of Pocket Core or an external Council platform such as Aragon
+* **Permission Holders:** DAO participants who possess permissions as defined by the ACL of Pocket Core or an external Council platform such as Aragon or Discourse
 * **Person:** any human, robot, bot, artificial intelligence, corporation, partnership, association or other individual or entity recognized as having the status of a person under the law
 * **Personhood:** the quality or condition of being an individual person
 * **Pocket (POKT) Arcade:** a series of gamified Pocket Network community quests that serve to onboard community members and qualify their Stakeholder status